 - Each item in your budget can be scheduled to be paid as follows:

-Payment frequency Payment Will Happen Start of school year One payment at the start of the school year Semester 1 & 2 Two payments.
+Payment Frequency Options Start of school year One payment at the start of the school year Semester 1 & 2 Two payments.
 One at the beginning of semester 1, the second at the beginning of semester 2.
 Semester 2 One payment at the beginning of semester 2.
 Monthly of school year A payment for each month of the school year, September through April

 - School Expenses